sportnginlegacy/hubstats/README.md

  - Team Three
 ```

 Also, the GitHub API token in `octokit.yml` must be a member of all of the teams listed.
-Sport Ngin's dummy user is `hubstats`.
-Because of this, there are a couple places where the code takes this dummy user into account, all of which are noted.
+On the `app/views/hubstats/partials/_team.html.erb`, the dummy user is automatically accounted for by subtracting one from the user count.
+Otherwise, there is a section in the `octokit.yml` for any ignored users.
+The dummy user (and any others), can be placed here, and they won't show up on the list of users in a team.

 ## Testing
 All of the automated tests are written in RSpec.
 To run these tests, run the following commands, assuming that there are two already existent local databases titled `hubstats_development` and `hubstats_test`: